-Although Turkey is an incredibly popular tourist destination, cities like Istanbul have remained pretty cheap for the average traveller.
+Although Turkey is an incredibly popular tourist destination, cities like Istanbul have remained pretty cheap for the average traveler.
 Snacks from street vendors can normally be purchased for just a few dollars while a meal in a restaurant with a drink won’t amount to much more than USD $6.
 Mid-range accommodation will usually cost around USD $50 per night.
 Public transport within cities is very reasonable and won’t come to more than a few dollars per journey.
-Taxis tend to have a base fare of USD $2 (10TL) and then cost 0,50 dollar per kilometre.
+Taxis tend to have a base fare of USD $2 (10TL) and then cost 0,50 dollars per kilometer.

-Turkish food caters perfectly for meat lovers with dishes like kofte (Turkish meatballs) and kuzu tandir (slow cooked lamb with rice) making regular appearances.
-Lahmacun, flatbread topped with minced meat, lemon and yoghurt, is a popular snack and can be found at street food stalls throughout the country.
+Turkish food caters perfectly to meat lovers with dishes like kofte (Turkish meatballs) and kuzu tandir (slow-cooked lamb with rice) making regular appearances.
+Lahmacun, a flatbread topped with minced meat, lemon, and yogurt, is a popular snack and can be found at street food stalls throughout the country.
 For dessert, sink your teeth into the sticky, nutty, syrupy delight that is baklava or feast on a cube or two of Turkish delight.

 Turkish is the official language of Turkey, but there are two more languages that you will hear during your travels.
 With Turkish being the first, you'll find that people around certain areas will also speak Kurdish & Arabic.
 Don't let this change your view about being able to communicate because in many places the people are fluent in many languages like English, French, Spanish and more, especially because of tourism.